 ENVI Header Files

-Use the Metadata Viewer to view the metadata for ENVI-format images and other supported data types.
-Use the Edit Raster Metadata dialog to edit the metadata fields of ENVI-format images.
+Use the View Metadata dalog to view the header information for ENVI-format images and other supported data types.
+For ENVI-format images, you can open the Edit ENVI Header dialog from the View Metadata dialog to edit certain fields.

 See the following sections: